ndg63276/alexa-sky-hd/README.md

 2. "Alexa, turn on Spotify"
 3. "Alexa, turn on YouTube"
 ### Updates
 7th April 2018: Sky seem to have removed the json page listing all their channels, so channel changing is broken.
-I have made my own version, but you will need to re-download Alexa-Skybox.zip and re-upload it to Lambda.
+I have made my own version, but you will need to re-download lambda_function.zip and re-upload it to Lambda.

 3rd May 2018: Sky have renumbered lots of channels.
-Most should just work, but anything in the range 200-299 (plus one channels) will be broken, until you re-download Alexa-Skybox.zip and re-upload it to Lambda.
+Most should just work, but anything in the range 200-299 (plus one channels) will be broken, until you re-download lambda_function.zip and re-upload it to Lambda.

 7th August 2018: Sky have renamed some channels, notably Living has become Witness.
 I have updated the HD list, and fixed a bug that meant you could never be a HD customer.